 The maximum printing area for DTG is 32cm x 50cm.

-This print method is used for mugs, and both the throw cushions and tote bags manufactured in-house.
+This print method is used for mugs, phone cases, and the throw cushions and tote bags manufactured in-house.

 In all cases, please supply your artwork as a 300ppi PNG in the RGB colour model.
-The dimensions for each product are as follows:
+Print dimensions and PSD templates can be found in our General Printing Questions guide.

-Currently available for caps and beanies.
 Embroidery requires a digitised file, a specialised file that tells an embroidery machine where, when and how to place stitches.
 We'll digitise your artwork for you, and we ask customers to upload a 300ppi PNG to offer the best quality file be created.
+You can read all about embroidery guidelines in our Embroidery Design File Guidelines article.